Sandeepv68/wrapsplash/README.md

 }
 ```
 ### Dependency
-This library depends on [fetch](https://github.com/github/fetch) to make requests to the [Unsplash API](https://unsplash.com/documentation).
-For environments that don't support fetch, you'll need to provide a **polyfill**.
+This library depends on [axios](https://www.npmjs.com/package/axios) to make requests to the [Unsplash API](https://unsplash.com/documentation).
+Install Axios as a dependency.

 ### Changelog
+#### v3.0.8
+- Dependency updates

 #### v3.0.7
 - Library is now a UMD module, runs on client and server-side
 - Dependencies are now external